Amaal Starling, M.D., a neurologist at Mayo Clinic, answers the important questions you may have about migraine.

-Coenzyme Q10 supplements may decrease the frequency of migraines, but larger studies are needed.
+A high dose of riboflavin (vitamin B-2) may reduce the frequency and severity of headaches.
+Coenzyme Q10 supplements might decrease the frequency of migraines, but larger studies are needed.

-Due to low magnesium levels in some people with migraines, magnesium supplements have been used to treat migraines, but with mixed results.
+Magnesium supplements have been used to treat migraines, but with mixed results.

 Preparing for your appointment

 You'll probably first see a primary care provider, who might then refer you to a provider trained in evaluating and treating headaches, called a neurologist.